spheregrid/dockets_bb/README.md

 ## License / Legal
 Dockets are publicly available on Kroll's restructuring site: <sup><https://restructuring.ra.kroll.com/bbby/Home-Index></sup>
 No license required to use my data at this moment.
 Attribution welcomed.
-Contact <sup><https://twitter.com/dr_munki></sup> for anything, including adding new search terms.
+Contact <sup><https://x.com/dr_munki></sup> for anything.
-Not a financial adviser or a lawyer; am a retail investor and computer engineer.
+Not a financial adviser or a lawyer; am a retail investor and computer scientist.